Program Overview:

 Program Benefits:

-Research experience is integral to creating medical practitioners that reflect the mission and values of GCSOM.
+Research experience is integral to the development of medical practitioners who reflect the mission and values of GCSOM.
 Additionally, matching into competitive residencies requires research experience, presentations, and publications.
 Through the MRHP you will:

 - Advance fundamental scientific knowledge